jamulussoftware/jamuluswebsite/wiki/en/Custom-Directories.md

 To run a Server as a Directory, it should be started with the `--directoryserver` option to make itself (that is, 'localhost' or '127.0.0.1') the Directory to query for Servers.

-When running a Server with the GUI, select "Custom" from the Directory drop-down list, and set the Custom Directory Address field in the Options tab.
+When running a Server with the GUI, set the Custom Directory server address in the Options tab to "localhost", then select "Custom" from the Directory drop-down list.

 ### Points to note about Directories